 Primero Primera's 36 rooms are gorgeous; simply styled with a mix of antique and modern furniture.
 You'll find crisp white linens on big comfortable beds, deep armchairs or sofas piled with cushions, oil paintings, and modern slate-grey bathrooms with rain showers and Gilchrist & Soames toiletries, plus deep tubs in the bigger rooms.
 There are tea- and coffee-making facilities with vintage cups and saucers, free soft-drink minibars, and big plasma TVs (though no DVD players).
 And best of all, you get black-out blinds and absolute peace; we didn't hear a sound from outside or other rooms, so slept extremely well.

 Our 4th-floor Superior with Terrace room was beautiful - spacious and flooded with light from its private terrace.
 There was a biscuit-coloured sofa, a red antique rug on the blond parquet floor, and an enormous wardrobe in a separate private hall area.
 We visited in November, but the room would come into its own in summer, when you could sit out and have room-service meals.

 The 3rd-floor Standard room we saw felt a little small, but was classily decorated in monochrome shades, and perfect if you just want a base in Barcelona, rather than somewhere to relax during the day.
 Don't forget there's a lovely lounge and restaurant/café downstairs, too.

 If you want something romantic, go for one of the attic rooms in the eaves, a mix of Standards and Superiors; we loved their wood-beamed ceilings and sense of cosiness (though they don't have masses of natural light).
 They share an outdoor terrace with red walls and a cactus mural, which feels at odds with the rest of the hotel but is a great space, with chairs and a couple of loungers.

 If you're coming with kids, or just like loads of space, the Junior Suites and Suites are also lovely.
-The former have private terraces, the latter 2 categories have big sofabeds in separate living rooms, plus robes and slippers.
+They have private terraces and big sofabeds in separate living rooms, plus robes and slippers.